"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Amarpreet Singh, Teketel Abrham.
 Effect of peer-learning method on the development of students’ skill performance.
-International Journal of Physical Education, Sports and Health.
-2015; 2(2): 284-287.
+Int J Phys Educ Sports Health 2015;2(2):284-287.